pjra99/travel-app-frontend/README.md

 The travel website should include a mix of the following:

-- A brief summary of the area, with highlights of important places
+- A brief summary of the area, with highlights of important places.
-- Popular Restaurants & Hotel recommendations with web links to hotel and   booking sites
+- Popular Restaurants & Hotel recommendations with web links to hotel and booking sites.
-- Information about recreation and outdoor activities
+- Information about recreation and outdoor activities.
 - Guides to arts and culture, including museums, theaters, and other     attractions
 - Packing tips.
-- Maps and guides
+- Maps and guides.
-- Public transport information
+- Public transport information.
-- Nearest Airport/Railway station information
+- Nearest Airport/Railway station information.
 - Relevant tips on language and local dialect.

 ## TOOLS